Summer Raspberry Cake

 Raspberry cake batter

-- Use your food processor or blender to puree the berries, then strain the puree through the fine mesh sieve into a 1 cup measuring cup.
-You will have about one quarter cup or a little more.1 cup raspberries, washed
+• Use your food processor or blender to puree the berries, then strain the puree through the fine mesh sieve into a 1 cup measuring cup.
+You will have about one quarter cup or a little more.

-- Cream the butter and sugar together until light and fluffy.
-If using a stand mixer, this will take about 5 minutes on medium speed, longer if using a hand mixer.1 stick (8 tablespoons or 113 grams or 4 ounces) unsalted butter, softened plus more for flouring the pan, 1 ¼ cup (250 grams or 8.8 ounces) granulated sugar
+• Add the butter, sugar, and lemon zest to your mixing bowl.
+Cream the butter and sugar together until light and fluffy.
+If using a stand mixer, this will take about 5 minutes on medium speed, longer if using a hand mixer.

-- Add the eggs one at a time, beating for a minute after each addition and scraping down the bowl as necessary.2 large eggs
+• Add the eggs one at a time, beating for a minute after each addition and scraping down the bowl as necessary.

-- Add enough buttermilk to the measuring cup to measure a total of three quarters cup (i.e. about one half cup of buttermilk or slightly less).
-Scrape down the bowl.½ cup buttermilk
+• Add two tablespoons of lemon juice to the raspberry puree in the measuring cup and then enough buttermilk to measure a total of three quarters cup (i.e. about one half cup of buttermilk or slightly less).
+Scrape down the bowl.

 Chambord simple syrup (optional)